Peer to peer lending is more than just lending fifty bucks to Steve down the road. Here are some peer to peer lending platforms in Australia.

 - Plenti (formerly RateSetter)

-The table below displays credit cards with some of the lowest interest rates on the market, disregarding any temporary promotional offers.
+In the market for a personal loan?
+The table below features unsecured personal loans with some of the lowest interest rates on the market.

 Peer to Peer Lending Providers & Platforms in Australia